-Sun Life Prosperity Dollar Abundance Fund, Inc. (the "Company") was incorporated and registered with the Philippine Securities and Exchange Commission (SEC) on November 3, 2004 and started commercial operations on March 1, 2005.
+Sun Life Prosperity Dollar Starter Fund, Inc. (the "Company") was incorporated and registered with the Philippine Securities and Exchange Commission (SEC) on January 16, 2017 and started its commercial operations on November 6, 2017.
 The Company is a registered open-end investment company under the Investment Company Act (Republic Act "R.A."
 No. 2629) and the Securities Regulation Code (R.A.
 No. 8799), formerly known as the Revised Securities Act (B.P.
 No. 178).
-It is engaged in the sale of redeemable shares and is designed to generate total long-term returns consisting of current income and capital growth in United States Dollars through investments in foreign-currency denominated fixed-income investments issued by the Philippines, United States and other foreign governments and by Philippine and foreign corporations, common stocks and related securities, such as preferred stock, convertible securities, depository receipts issued by Philippine and foreign corporations and US-dollar denominated deposits.
+It is engaged in the sale of and distribution of mutual fund shares, and seeks to provide higher yields than conventional bank deposits, short-term corporate and government debt and other fixed income instruments denominated in US Dollars.
 As an open-end investment company, its shares are redeemable anytime based on the Net Asset Value Per Share (NAVPS) at the time of redemption.

-The Company appointed Sun Life Asset Management Company, Inc. (SLAMCI), an investment management company incorporated in the Philippines and a whollyowned subsidiary of Sun Life of Canada (Philippines), Inc. (SLOCPI), as its fund manager, adviser, administrator, distributor and transfer agent and provider of management, distribution and all required operational services, as disclosed in Note 10.
+The Company appointed Sun Life Asset Management Company, Inc. (SLAMCI), an investment management company incorporated in the Philippines and a wholly owned subsidiary of Sun Life of Canada (Philippines), Inc. (SLOCPI), as its fund manager, adviser, administrator, distributor and transfer agent and provider of management, distribution and all required operational services, as disclosed in Note 11.